revbayes/revbayes.github.io/tutorials/biogeo/index.md

 > ![](figures/fig_simple_RevGadgets_ase.png)
 > Tree with
-ancestral state estimates for the “simple” analysis.
+ancestral state estimates for the "simple" analysis.
 Nodes are annotated with ancestral states before and after cladogenetic events.
 The ancestral range with the highest posterior probability is shown.
 Colors of markers indicate the range state.